How to optimise content for AI-assisted search

 Use structured data

 Add schema markup to your articles for FAQs, reviews, and how-to sections.
-This improves visibility in features like snippets and AI-generated overviews.
+This improves visibility in features like snippets and AI search overviews.
 Many platforms, like WordPress, will do this out of the box, but others will require some development work to add these schemas to your pages' markup.

 Here’s an example of a basic schema markup for an article about the best running shoes.
 This is written in JSON-LD format, which is widely used for structured data: